auth0/docs/articles/quickstart/native/android/interactive.md

 Add a `logout` method to your app to remove the user's session and log them out of the app.
 Here, you can pass the scheme value that was used in the `auth0Scheme` manifest placeholder as part of the initial configuration:

-The logout is achieved by using the `WebAuthProvider` class.
-This call will open the browser and navigate the user to the logout endpoint.
-If the log out is cancelled, you might want to take the user back to where they were before attempting to log out.
+Use the `WebAuthProvider` class to implement logout.
+This call opens the browser and navigates the user to the logout endpoint.
+If the user cancels the logout, consider redirected the user to their previous URL.
 ::::checkpoint

 :::checkpoint-default